ArthurAssuncao0/12211BCC054/README.md

 # Informations

-- In this repository you will find the source codes of exercises from the "Procedural Programming" course that I took during my first term of college (2022-1).
+- In this repository are the source codes for the exercises in the "Procedural Programming" course that I took in the first period of college (2022-1).
+All exercises were done by Arthur Alves Assunção using the C development language.